TSummersLab/open-ball-beam/README.md

    - Development knowledge is not transferrable to other systems

 An alternative
-1. OBB is cheap enough for any individual or lab
+1. OBB is cheap enough for most individuals and labs
 2. OBB uses open-source and widely available hardware and software